Home » Southeast Asia » Vietnam Google Maps & Wiki

 The right to vote in Vietnam can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Vietnam.
 Dual citizenship recognized: no. Residency requirement for naturalization: 5 years.

-In case if you plan to visit Vietnam for shopping, or for business porpuses, it is good to know that the national holidays in Vietnam are: Independence Day, 2 September (1945).
+In case if you plan to visit Vietnam for shopping, or for business porpuses, it is good to know that the national holiday(s) in Vietnam are: Independence Day, 2 September (1945).

-Living with the given conditions, affected by all the civilization and natural harms in Vietnam, the population has to face with a death rate of 5.9 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Vietnam, the population has to face a death rate of 5.9 deaths / 1,000 population (2016 estimate).

 Top of page